emberjs/website/source/guides/application/the-application-template.md

 You should put your header, footer, and any other decorative content here.
-Additionally, you should have at least one `{{outlet}}`: a placeholder that the router will fill in with the appropriate template, based on the current state of the application.
+Additionally, you should have at least one `{{outlet}}`: a placeholder that the router will fill in with the appropriate template, based on the current URL.

 Here's an example template: